michael2012z/BitBible/markdown/KJV/files/Isa.md

 5. The Lord is exalted; for he dwelleth on high: he hath filled Zion with judgment and righteousness.

-6. And wisdom and knowledge shall be the stability of thy times, and strength of salvation: the fear of the Lord is his treasure.salvation: Heb. salvations
+6. And wisdom and knowledge shall be the stability of thy times, and strength of salvation: the fear of the Lord is his treasure.

-7. Behold, their valiant ones shall cry without: the ambassadors of peace shall weep bitterly.valiant…: or, messengers
+7. Behold, their valiant ones shall cry without: the ambassadors of peace shall weep bitterly.

 8. The highways lie waste, the wayfaring man ceaseth: he hath broken the covenant, he hath despised the cities, he regardeth no man.

-9. The earth mourneth and languisheth: Lebanon is ashamed and hewn down: Sharon is like a wilderness; and Bashan and Carmel shake off their fruits.hewn…: or, withered away
+9. The earth mourneth and languisheth: Lebanon is ashamed and hewn down: Sharon is like a wilderness; and Bashan and Carmel shake off their fruits.

 10. Now will I rise, saith the Lord; now will I be exalted; now will I lift up myself.